ruggi/calfred/README.md

 ## Updating

-The workflow will automatically look for updates in the background and prompt to download new versions when available.
+The workflow will automatically look for updates in the background and prompt to download a new version as soon as it's available.

 ## Credits